-- 5.7.8 There is public access to much of the riverbank in the borough either by towpath or riverside open spaces.
+5.7.8 There is public access to much of the riverbank in the borough either by towpath or riverside open spaces.
 Public access to the river, riverside and the foreshore should be provided as part of new developments adjacent to and alongside the borough's rivers where feasible and appropriate.
-Existing public access to the borough's rivers should be retained and opportunities should be taken to improve and enhance access arrangements, including creating inclusive access, where possible. - 5.7.9 There are parts of the borough where public access to the rivers, including the River Thames, is limited, such as from Kingston Bridge to Twickenham.
+Existing public access to the borough's rivers should be retained and opportunities should be taken to improve and enhance access arrangements, including creating inclusive access, where possible.

+5.7.9 There are parts of the borough where public access to the rivers, including the River Thames, is limited, such as from Kingston Bridge to Twickenham.
 There is a long-standing strategy and aim to provide a continuous public riverside walk along both sides of the River Thames.
 The Council has secured the opportunity to provide considerable sections of public riverside walk by requiring a public path to be provided wherever a development adjoins the River Thames.
-Therefore, all developments adjacent to the River Thames are required to contribute to the public riverside walk along the River Thames, even if there is currently no public access to the route on either side of the development site. - 5.7.10 The river corridors, including their associated parks and open spaces, provide important opportunities for recreation and healthy lifestyles.
-Therefore, all major development proposals adjacent to the borough's rivers should provide through-site links to the riverside to enable the public access to the riverside environment. - 5.7.11 Public access to, and alongside, the rivers, for pedestrians, cyclists and boats where appropriate, will be secured through Planning Obligations.
+Therefore, all developments adjacent to the River Thames are required to contribute to the public riverside walk along the River Thames, even if there is currently no public access to the route on either side of the development sites, to work with adjoining landowners where land ownership issues may prevent the aim of achieving public access; this is to ensure the river and the riverside can be enjoyed by the wider public and local community.

+5.7.10 The river corridors, including their associated parks and open spaces, provide important opportunities for recreation and healthy lifestyles.
+Therefore, all major development proposals adjacent to the borough's rivers should provide through-site links to the riverside to enable the public access to the riverside environment.

+5.7.11 Public access to, and alongside, the rivers, for pedestrians, cyclists and boats where appropriate, will be secured through Planning Obligations.